digitaledgeit/js-control-binding/README.md

  - `property` - The model property
  - `mapper` - Methods to map the value between the model and control
  - `event` - The control event(s) to bind to e.g. `validate` or `change`
+ - `init` - Whether to initialise the control value when the plugin is first run.
+Defaults to `true`.
+ - `initIfHasValue` - Whether to initialise the control value when the value is already set when plugin is first run.
+Defaults to `false`.

 ## Known Issues